-However, this Sony lens version is not up to the mark in terms of build quality because it is made of plastic, albeit it is second to none in regard to the performance it delivers and the images it produces!
+However, this Sony lens version is not up to the mark in terms of build quality because it is made of plastic, albeit it is second to none concerning the performance it delivers and the images it produces!

-Most photographers have a tendency toward Zeiss 55mm when it comes to purchasing.
+Most photographers tend to Zeiss 55mm when it comes to purchasing.
 If a similar case were built in the Sony FE 50mm, it would even be more valuable for photographers.

 Feel at ease while taking wonderful shots with your E-mount mirrorless camera or well-suited Sony Handycam by integrating Sony 50mm f/1.8 camera lens into the camera.